 buffer.slice( start, end )

-Parameters: This method accept four parameters as mentioned above and described below:
+Parameters: This method accepts two parameters as mentioned above and described below:

-Return Value: This method returns a buffer object containing the values.
+Return Value: It returns a buffer containing the altered buffer.

-Below examples illustrate the use of Buffer.fill() method in Node.js:
+Below examples illustrate the use of Buffer.slice() Method in Node.js:

 Note: The above program will compile and run by using the